ChenglongWang/GAME-Net/README.md

     Check that you have created the new environment by typing `conda env list`: A list with all your environments appears, together with the newly created `GNN`.
 Activate it with `conda activate GNN` (you will see the name of the current active environment within parentheses on the left of the terminal prompt).

-3. Install [PyRDTP](https://gitlab.com/iciq-tcc/nlopez-group/pyrdtp), an in-house package for manipulating chemical structures, and [Ray](https://docs.ray.io/en/latest/index.html), a tool for performing hyperparameter optimization studies.
+3. Install [PyRDTP](https://gitlab.com/iciq-tcc/nlopez-group/pyrdtp), an in-house package for manipulating chemical structures, and [Ray](https://docs.ray.io/en/latest/index.html), a tool for performing hyperparameter optimization studies, and Django tools for trying the web app.
 Since they are not available in the conda channels, use pip to install them:

-    `pip install pyrdtp ray`
+    `pip install pyrdtp ray django-cors-headers`

     To check the correctness of the installation, type `conda list` and check out the presence of pyrdtp and ray in the list.

-4. (NEW!)
-To use GAME-Net locally as a web application, install Django and pydot:

-    `conda install -c conda-forge pydot`
-    `conda install -c anaconda django`
-    `pip install django-cors-headers`

 Done!
 Now everything is set up to start playing with the GNN framework!